skasproject/skas/docsite/docs/toolsandtricks.md

 admin   0    skas-admin,system:masters   crd     znitotnewjbqbuolqacckvgxyhptoxsuykznrzdacuvdhimy
 ```

-Now, you just have to cut and paste the token value in the dashboard login screen:
+Now, simply copy and paste the token value into the dashboard's login screen:

 ![](images/dashboard1.png)

-Of course, the set of operation you will be able to perform through the dashboard will be limited by the logged user's permissions.
+Of course, the operations you can perform through the dashboard will be limited by the logged-in user's permissions.

 ## Tricks: Handle two different sessions

-When working on user permissions, it could be useful to have separate session, at least one as admin, and one as a user to test its capability.
+When working on user permissions, it could be useful to have separate session, at least one as admin, and one as
+a user to test its capability.

-But the default Kubernetes configuration is not bound to a terminal session, but to a user.
+But, the default Kubernetes configuration is not bound to a terminal session but to a user.
+Therefore, any modifications
-So, any modification (`kubectl config ....`) of the local configuration will have effect on all session.
+made to the local configuration (`kubectl config ...`) will affect all sessions.

-The solution is to change the location of the kubernetes configuration for a given session, by modifying the `KUBECONFIG` environment variable:
+To work around this, you can change the location of the Kubernetes configuration for a specific session by modifying
+the `KUBECONFIG` environment variable:

 ```shell
 $ export KUBECONFIG=/tmp/kconfig